- What Is Amoxicillin?

 What If You Missed A Dose Or Gave An Overdose?

 An overdose of amoxicillin may cause allergic reactions.
 A mild overdose does not pose any serious problems.
 However, an excess amount could damage your child’s kidneys, and lead to behavioral changes, confusion, severe skin rashes, pain in lower back, nausea, and less urination.
-In such cases, take them to the doctor immediately.
+In such cases, it is crucial to seek immediate consultation with a doctor.

 How Can An Overdose Of Amoxicillin Be Treated?